[Moderate revision–posted 4/25/23 (replaces 2/14/22 edition)]

-Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through Procurement Services Forums, through the Microsoft Teams channel, and via TechAnnounce.
+Travel news and updates will be provided on the Travel Services website at http://www.depts.ttu.edu/procurement/departments/travel-services/, through monthly Procurement Services Forums, through the Microsoft Teams channel, and via TechAnnounce.

-Individual TTU colleges, schools, institutes, and/or areas/departments may also establish regulations more specific than those required by the state or TTU.
+Individual TTU colleges, schools, institutes, and/or departments may also establish regulations more restrictive than those required by the state or TTU.
 However, TTU's travel office is not responsible for enforcement of those regulations.

 a.
-Travel Application–A document used to encumber expenses and request approval for travel in advance of the trip.
+Travel Application – An electronic document used to encumber expenses and request approval for travel in advance of the trip.
 See OP 79.04, Application for Official Travel, for additional information.

 b.
-Travel Voucher–An accounting document used to request reimbursement for travel expenses incurred during the discharge of official state business.
+Travel Voucher – An electronic document used to request reimbursement for travel expenses incurred during the discharge of official state business.

 c.
 Duty Point – The destination, other than the place of employment, to which a state employee travels to conduct official state business.
 If the destination is outside the employee's designated headquarters, then the duty point is either the incorporated municipality in which the destination is located or the unincorporated area within a five-mile radius of the destination.

 d.
 Designated Headquarters – The area within the boundaries of the city in which a state employee's place of employment is located.
 If an employee's place of employment is located within an unincorporated area, then the area within a five-mile radius of the place of employment is the employee's designated headquarters.
 If an incorporated municipality or an unincorporated area is completely surrounded by the incorporated municipality in which an employee's place of employment is located, then the employee's designated headquarters includes the surrounded municipality or area.

 e.
-Time of Departure–For air transportation, time of departure is 90 minutes prior to the actual flight departure.
+Time of Departure – For air transportation, time of departure is two hours prior to the actual flight departure.
 For vehicle transportation, the time of departure is when you depart headquarters/residence.

 f.
 Time of Return – For air transportation, the time of return is the time at which the flight lands at headquarters.
 For vehicle transportation, the time of return is when you arrive at headquarters/residence.